recorded in concert at the Barnfield Theatre, Exeter

-The vocal team of Kate Westbrook, Martine Waltier and bass guitarist Billy Bottle (looking remarkably like the fourth Walker Brother - Zeppo? - circa 1967) were crucial, moving easily around the packed stage and delivering Kate’s Brechtian lyrics with crisp articulation, fine harmonies and theatrical flourishes.
+The vocal team of Kate Westbrook, Martine Waltier and bass guitarist Billie Bottle (looking remarkably like the fourth Walker Brother - Zeppo? - circa 1967) were crucial, moving easily around the packed stage and delivering Kate’s Brechtian lyrics with crisp articulation, fine harmonies and theatrical flourishes.
 It all came together in the rocky final number Lovers Galore, a defiantly positive blast against the bleak universe and hollow cyberspace previously outlined, with soaring electric guitars and a rolling riff plus a final blistering alto solo from Roz Harding.

 It was all both fresh and retrospective, a fitting statement of Mike Westbrook’s unique career to date and confirmation of his status as one of the greatest jazz composers this country has ever produced.
-This show deserves to be seen at the Barbican - and hopefully one day it will be - but that we could see this remarkable performance above a pub is also a fine tribute to promoter Ian Storrer and his three decades of commitment to bringing the country’s best jazz to Bristol.
+This show deserves to be seen at the Barbican - and hopefully one day it will be - but that we could see this remarkable performance above a pub is also a fine tribute to promoter Ian Storror and his three decades of commitment to bringing the country’s best jazz to Bristol."

 Tony Benjamin - Bristol 24/7 http://tinyurl.com/q33qqnm

-The great British composer and bandleader Mike Westbrook has always had a gift for bringing off large scale works that would collapse under their own weight in the hands of almost any other jazz creator - a talent that first came to full fruition with the epic Marching Song way back in 1969.
+"The great British composer and bandleader Mike Westbrook has always had a gift for bringing off large scale works that would collapse under their own weight in the hands of almost any other jazz creator - a talent that first came to full fruition with the epic Marching Song way back in 1969.
 The big projects have usually depended on grants and commissions, and he and partner Kate have toured extensively in trios and small groups, too.
 Those continue now the pair are settled in Dawlish in South Devon.

 But Mike Westbrook, the tireless organiser, has also been in evidence in the West Country in the last few years, with occasional performances from a brand new big band.
 That ensemble is now reconfigured as the 22-piece Uncommon Orchestra, and are now performing a brand new, two hour suite, A Bigger Show, music by Mike, lyrics by Kate.
 And a spectacular show it is.
-Three vocalists -Kate Westbrook, Billy Bottle, who also plays electric bass, and Martine Waltier - bring real variety and depth to the songs.
+Three vocalists -Kate Westbrook, Billie Bottle, who also plays electric bass, and Martine Waltier - bring real variety and depth to the songs.